Education Savings Accounts: Questions and Answers

 A: School vouchers allow parents to use public funds to pay private school tuition.
 A state agency issues a check, which is endorsed by a parent and turned over to a private school—or the check can be issued directly to a school under the parents’ names.
 With Education Savings Accounts, parents can use student funds for many different expenses, including, but not limited to, private school tuition.
 As a result, the savings accounts provide parents even more educational choice than vouchers.

 Q: Are Education Savings Accounts constitutional in Arizona?

 A: Yes.
-Shortly after the first savings accounts were awarded to applicants, the Arizona School Boards Association, the Arizona Education Association (a teachers union), and other groups representing the traditional education establishment filed suit to stop the program.
+Shortly after the first savings accounts were awarded to applicants, the Arizona School Boards Association, the Arizona Education Association (a teacher union), and other groups representing the traditional education establishment filed suit to stop the program.
 Goldwater Institute attorney Clint Bolick represented the Institute alongside the Arizona Attorney General’s office and the Institute for Justice in defending the program.